watson-developer-cloud/python-primer-companion-code/episode-6/README.md

-# Episode 6 : Alchemy Keywords and Entities
+# Episode 6 : Natural Language Keywords and Entities
-In this episode you learn how to use the AlchemyAPI Language service to determine the primary keywords and entities extending your applications understanding of the submitted text.
+In this episode you learn how to use the Natural Language Understanding service to determine the primary keywords and entities extending your applications understanding of the submitted text.

-**Note:** The Alchemy Language is no longer available and has been replace by the Natural Language Understanding service.
-This course and source repository will be updated soon.
+**Note:** This section used to use the now deprecated Alchemy Language service.